flinke/tech-portfolio/docs/projects.md

 Code Bread

 Code Bread is a cooperative top-down management game set on a spaceship in which two players try to bake and deliver as many pizzas as possible while dealing with various environmental factors.
-Developed together with three fellow students as part of the 'Gameslab 2020' practical course of TUM.
+Developed together with three fellow students as part of the 'Computer Games Laboratory 2020' practical course of TUM.

 Links: